kevinko/mahttp/README.md

 Some results
 ------------

-Client is an Intel Core 2 Duo 2.26ghz connected via 100mbs switch to a Intel Xeon (Harpertown) 3ghz, both running Ubuntu 14.04.
+Client is an Intel Core 2 Duo 2.26ghz connected via 100mbs switch to an Intel Xeon (Harpertown) 3ghz, both running Ubuntu 14.04.

 Client benchmark command: